pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

             resource.destroy()
 {% endcodeblock %}

 We've replaced a fence on the fast read path with a compiler barrier, at the expense of executing a heavy syscall on the slow path.
-That's usually a good trade-off, and is the [preferred implementation strategy for Folly's hazard pointers](https://github.com/facebook/folly/blob/master/folly/synchronization/Hazptr.h).
+That's usually an advantageous trade-off, and is the [preferred implementation strategy for Folly's hazard pointers](https://github.com/facebook/folly/blob/master/folly/synchronization/Hazptr.h).

 The ability to pair mere *compiler* barriers with `membarrier` syscalls opens the door for many more "atomic enough" operations, not